parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 > A compiler may warn (incorrectly) of division by zero "possibility" in a logarithm base `const` 0 test case, given that it is inlining an (unreachable) division by literal 0.
 Removal of the `inline` keyword can prevent this if desired, but the warning is beneficial for production (vs. test) code.
 A better alternative may be to use a non-const, zero-valued base variable in the logarithm test cases.

 The `constexpr` keyword ensures that functions can be evaluated at compile time.
 In C++14 the inlined functions above can also be changed to `constexpr`.
-This also allows the functions to be integrated into template type constraints.
+This also allows the functions to be integrated into template type constraints and `static_assert` expressions.

 The following section of `power`, and the corresponding but reduced section of `power2`, implement three short-circuits that also serve as necessary guards for the `while` loops.
 ```cpp